St. Joseph Catholic Church is an apostolate of the Priestly Fraternity of St. Peter.

 A Prayer for Priests

 O Jesus, Eternal Priest, keep Thy priests within the shelter of Thy Sacred Heart, where none may touch them.
 Keep unstained their anointed hands, which daily touch Thy Sacred Body.
 Keep unsullied their lips, daily purpled with Thy Precious Blood.
 Keep pure and unworldly their hearts, sealed with the sublime mark of the priesthood.
-Let Thy Holy Love surround them from the world's contagion.
+Let Thy Holy Love surround and shield them from the world's contagion.
 Bless their labors with abundant fruit, and may the souls to whom they minister be their joy and consolation here and their everlasting crown hereafter.